Chanje Bringing Class 5 Electric Cargo Van to U.S.

 Chanje's first North American offering will be a Class 5, 16,500-lb GVW all-electric panel van with a 100-mile range.
 Photo: Chanje

-A California-based electric vehicle and energy solutions company, Chanje (pronounced "change"), will bring to the U.S. market in the fourth quarter a Class 5 panel van that it says can be economically produced at a scale and price not previously possible.
+A Los Angeles-based electric vehicle and energy solutions company, Chanje (pronounced "change"), will bring to the U.S. market in the fourth quarter a Class 5 panel van that it says can be economically produced at a scale and price not previously possible.
 The company says it already has volume orders for fourth-quarter delivery of its ground-up designed and purpose-built all-electric vehicle.

 Chanje is a privately held, U.S. registered corporation with initial strategic investment from Hong Kong-based FDG Electric Vehicles Limited.
 FDG brings an investment of more than $1 billion in medium-duty EV R&D to the partnership.
 Chanje provides global expertise from the transportation sector through its understanding of clean-energy vehicle engineering and adoption.